 Moving permanently to France:

-British citizens who wish to move to France after 31 December 2020 will likely be required to obtain a long-stay visa before going to their local prefecture to file their application for a residence permit.
-The ordinary residency requirements of all other third-country citizens are expected to apply to UK citizens.
+British citizens who wish to move to France after 31 December 2020 are required to obtain a long-stay visa before going to their local prefecture to file their application for a residency permit.
+The ordinary residency requirements of all other third-country citizens now to apply to UK citizens.
 In due course, it is possible the UK and France may enter into a bilateral agreement, or there may be a new, wider agreement with the EU but that’s unlikely to be imminent.

 If you are travelling to France with the aim of living there then you will have to apply for a visa before leaving.
 Currently there are 2 visa options for those looking to gain French residency.
 One requires you to apply for a Carte de Séjour within two months of arrival and another where you have up to a year before you need to apply for the Carte de Séjour.

 Visa applications are be done via the French consulate in the UK.
+As mentioned above, we have partnered with a company that can assist you with the paperwork.
 Sufficient financial resources and comprehensive health insurance are the important criteria.

 If you’re unsure about the buying process in France